One of the most crucial aspects of Search Engine Optimization (SEO) is choosing the right keywords.

 And that process starts with using the right tools.

-These ten options are all great choices when it comes to creating stellar content that drives organic traffic.
+These eleven options are all great choices when it comes to creating stellar content that drives organic traffic.

 Not sure where to start with your SEO?
 We can help.